 - Simulate real-world profiles directly from data files without programming

-- Communicate with internal battery management system (BMS) via CANBus or SMBus protocols
+- Communicate with internal battery management system (BMS) via CANBus or other protocols

 - Each channel in the test station is safely controlled by a user‐defined individual voltage clamp applied at the hardware level

-- A wide array of auxiliary inputs/outputs are available for additional data collection or control such as temperature monitoring, additional reference electrodes, and more
+- A wide array of auxiliary inputs/outputs are available for additional data collection or control such as temperature monitoring, cell voltage monitoring, and more

-- Arbin’s advanced software package, MITS 7.0, provides flexible scheduling, a user‐friendly interface, distributed system control, and data acquisition
+- Arbin’s advanced software package, MITS Pro, provides flexible scheduling, a user‐friendly interface, distributed system control, and data acquisition

 - Software provides easy data analysis and plotting based in Data Watcher and Microsoft Excel

 Arbin Instruments provides a wide variety of auxiliary modules for expanding the capability of the main charge/discharge control circuitry.
-Modules can either be placed in the main chassis, or in a small external chassis.
-This also makes it easy to add auxiliary options to existing systems.
+Modules are placed in a small external chassis.
+This makes it easy to manage auxiliaries with the battery pack, and add auxiliary channels to existing systems.